felix-zaslavskiy/large-language-model-chats/chats/chatgpt-17.md

 * **Date of conversation:** March 28, 2023
 * Testing out Algorithm and Data Structure Knowledge
-*
 * As the Human I executed the code that ChatGPT4 generated to double-check its correctness.
-*
 * The code was mostly correct but when ChatGPT executed it's own code it made errors.
-*
-* for tree printing ChatGPT was able to print the tree but it could not generate correct print function.
+* For tree printing ChatGPT was able to print the tree but it could not generate correct print function.
-*
 * ChatGPT could not execute a long running function with intermediate steps correctly.
-*
 * ChatGPT could not create correct code for last task of finding correct longest path between any two leaf nodes in BST.

 > **Human**
 >
 > Let us do some algorithm and data structure practice.
 You are given a BST in following format.
 A set of rows where each row defines a node like "root, left, right" and in case of terminal leaf nodes the value "None" will be used:
+> ```
 > 73,  51,  85
 > 51,  48,  57
 > 48,  None,  None